Why should I give money to Marble Collegiate Church?

 How can I make a planned gift to Marble Church?

-There are a number of ways in which you can make a planned gift to Marble, including making a gift via your will, by giving a gift of stock or other securities, by naming Marble as a beneficiary of your retirement plan or life Insurance policy.
+There are a number of ways in which you can make a planned gift to Marble, including making a gift via your will, by giving a gift of stock or other securities, by naming Marble as a beneficiary of your retirement plan or Life Insurance policy.
 We recommend you discuss these options with your financial advisor.
-If you’d like more information on these options at Marble Church, please reach out to T.J.
-Houlihan, (212) 686-2770.
+If you’d like more information on these options at Marble Church, please reach out to Shana Wolfe, (212) 686-2770.

 What kind of language should I use in my will if I want to leave a bequest to Marble?